ElihleN/data_analysis/README.md

 - Identifying high-performing and low-performing areas
 - Exploring the difference between high sales and actual profitability
 - Creating visual summaries to support business interpretation
-- Documenting findings in a way that is clear for portfolio reviewers and business stakeholders

 For the full project documentation, see [`Sales_Profit_Analysis/README.md`](Sales_Profit_Analysis/README.md).